 image source: jasleen_kaur

 You might not need that parka after all.
-By limiting yourself to one carry-on bag for your Alaska adventure, you’ll avoid baggage fees, breeze past the luggage carousel and make the most of your time in the Last Frontier.
+By limiting yourself to one carry-on bag for your Alaska adventure, you’ll avoid baggage fees, breeze past the luggage carousel and make the most of your time.

 Fitting everything into one carry-on bag requires careful planning — and a new frame of mind — but we’re here with tips to guide you to pack more efficiently for travel!